vmware/photon/docs/photon-admin-guide.md

 	Address=fd00::1/48
 	Gateway=fd00::252

+### Clearing the Machine ID of a Cloned Instance for DHCP

+Photon OS uses the contents of `/etc/machine-id` to determine the DHCP unique identifier (duid) that is used for DHCP requests.
+If you use a Photon OS instance as the base system for cloning to create additional Photon OS instances, you should clear the machine-id with this command:

+    echo -n > /etc/machine-id

+With the value cleared, systemd regenerates the machine-id and, as a result, all DHCP requests will contain a unique duid.

 ### Using Predictable Network Interface Names

 On a virtual machine running Photon OS, just as on a bare-metal machine, the Ethernet network interface name might shift from one device to another if you add or removed a card and reboot the machine.
 A device named `eth2`, for example, might become `eth1` after a NIC is removed and the machine is restarted.